cdev-framework/cdev-sdk/README.md

 ## Early Alpha Notes
 The project is still in a pre-alpha state, so not all the features of the alpha are implemented.
 The main branch will be the most stable branch and should not have any breaking changes as work on the alpha continues.
 The alpha will be ready for a public launch by March 1st.
 Things left to do in alpha:
-- Reimplement permissions for resources for the new architecture
-- Reimplement events for resources for the new architecture
-- Add better Settings management
-- Readd logs
-- More unit and integraiton tests
+- More unit and integration tests
 - General polish of output
 - General work on documentation

-For testing parts of the early alpha, it helps to start from the `resources-test` project template as that will have a bunch of preconfigured resoures.
+For testing parts of the early alpha, it helps to start from the `resources-test` project template as that will have a bunch of preconfigured resources.
 ```
 $ cdev init demo --template resources-test
 ```